For Rocket Lab USA Inc. [RKLB], Analyst sees a rise to $5. What next?

 Sponsored

-Rocket Lab will launch a microwave oven-sized CubeSat dubbed CAPSTONE to a never-before-flown orbit around the Moon, blazing a new efficient deep space route that NASA hopes to use for future human spaceflight missions.

-Rocket Lab USA, Inc. (Nasdaq: RKLB) (“Rocket Lab” or “the Company”), a leading launch and space systems company, is preparing to launch a satellite to the Moon for NASA as early as June 27th.
+Rocket Lab USA, Inc. (Nasdaq: RKLB) (“Rocket Lab” or “the Company”), a leading launch and space systems company, has successfully launched CAPSTONE, a microwave-oven-sized satellite designed to test a new orbit around the Moon for NASA.

-A sum of 4887524 shares traded at recent session while its average daily volume was at 4.42M shares.
-Rocket Lab USA Inc. shares reached a high of $4.205 and dropped to a low of $3.98 until finishing in the latest session at $4.07.

-The one-year RKLB stock forecast points to a potential upside of 72.2.
-The average equity rating for RKLB stock is currently 1.70, trading closer to a bullish pattern in the stock market.

 Wells Fargo have made an estimate for Rocket Lab USA Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on June 21, 2022.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Buy.
 The new note on the price target was released on February 23, 2022, representing the official price target for Rocket Lab USA Inc. stock.
 Previously, the target price had yet another raise to $17, while Morgan Stanley analysts kept a Overweight rating on RKLB stock.